 In primary school we follow the English National Curriculum.
 In later years students follow the International Baccalaureate (IB) Middle Years Programme from the age of 11 to 14, followed by the IGCSE from the age of 14 to 16, and then the IB Diploma, a trusted and globally recognised system of learning.
 We promote language learning from an early age, and encourage your child to think globally.
-Since August 2016, students aged between 10 and 12 can chose to follow an English-French bilingual curriculum based on the "plan d'études romand" (PER) as an optimal preparation for the Bilingual English-French Swiss Maturité.
+Since August 2016, students aged between 10 and 13 can chose to follow an English-French bilingual curriculum based on the "plan d'études romand" (PER) as an optimal preparation for the Bilingual English-French Swiss Maturité.

 Our school welcomes students from 2 to 18 years old, and offers the benefits of an English education from early years education to the internationally-recognised IB Diploma.

 - Early Years Foundation Stage (EYFS) (2-5 years old)

 - Primary (5-11 years old)